visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_movies.rst

 image and movie formats as you want and you can even specify multiple resolutions of the same movie.
-VisIt allows you to order multiple versions of your movie because it is often easier to create different versions of the movie all at once as opposed to doing it later once you've discovered that you need a new version to play on a laptop computer or a tiled display wall.
+VisIt allows you to order multiple versions of your movie because it is often easier to create different versions of the movie all at once as opposed to doing it later once it is discovered that you need a new version to play on a laptop computer or a tiled display wall.

 The **Save movie wizard's** second screen is divided vertically into two main